Salah Jadid

-Salah Jadid (صلاح جديد; 1926 – 19 August 1993) was a Syrian military officer and politician who was the leader of the far-left bloc of the Syrian Regional Arab Socialist Ba'ath Party, "head of state" and the de facto leader of Ba'athist Syria from 1966 until 1970, when he was ousted by Hafez al-Assad's Corrective Revolution.
+Salah Jadid (صلاح جديد; 1926 – 19 August 1993) was a Syrian military officer and politician who served as the de facto leader of Syria from 1966 to 1970.
+The leader of the far-left bloc of the Syrian Ba'ath Party, he was ousted in 1970 by Hafez al-Assad's Corrective Revolution.

 Jadid came to power after a coup in 1966.
 Although he did not rule directly, preferring to remain in the shadows, he wielded all real power in Syria through his allies in key positions of power.
 Salah Jadid had an open passion for Qutriyun (Regionalist Ba'athism), communism and the Soviet model of government: In just four years in power, he built a totalitarian neo-Ba’athist regime, sometimes called "neo-Marxist".
 His imposition of radical socialist ideology, brutal repression, and anti-religious policies alienated almost all sectors of Syrian society.
 His foreign policy alienated most of Syria's potential allies in the Arab world and contributed to the start of the Six-Day War.
 Salah Jadid was overthrown by his former colleague Hafez al-Assad in 1970 in the so-called "Corrective Revolution".

 Early life

 Jadid was born in 1926 in the village of Dweir Baabda, near the coastal city of Jableh, to an Alawite family of the Haddadin tribe.
 Another report states his birth year as 1924.
 He studied at the Homs Military Academy, and entered the Syrian Army in 1946.
+His brothers, Lieutenant Ghassan and Fouad, volunteered to fight in Palestine.
+There, Ghassan fought in the Battle of Al-Zira'a (a Jewish settlement) in February 1948, as well as the Battle of Mishmar HaEmek.
+Fouad had preceded Ghassan to Palestine, where he joined Adib Shishakli's detachment.

 Jadid was originally a member of the Syrian Social Nationalist Party (SSNP), but later became a member of the Arab Socialist Ba'ath Party, led by Michel Aflaq and Salah al-Din al-Bitar, in the 1950s through an associate of Akram al-Hawrani.
 Even so, Jadid remained close to the SSNP; his brother, Ghassan, was one of its most prominent members in Syria.
 He changed allegiance again in the 1950s, when he became a member of the Arab Nationalist Movement, a party supporting Gamal Abdel Nasser's ideological beliefs.
 Jadid supported Syria's ascension into the United Arab Republic (UAR), a union republic consisting of Egypt and Syria.